- Why People Look at us Sideways – the Whole30 Sounds so Restrictive!

 Everyone enjoyed the sloppy joes so much that we had them for Easter Saturday dinner, served with leftover parsnip fries that didn’t fit on the cookie sheet the other day, shredded hashbrowns, steamed cauliflower (under the meat mix) and avocados.
 This is one of my kids’ plates, and I just had to take a picture because I’m often struck by how many veggies they choose for themselves (this is the 3yo’s pile, and the 9yo has at least double that amount of raw vegs every dinner!) and the variety they’ve kept up with us during this grain-free, legume-free time.

 You can see that there are lentils in the sloppy joe mix – since I was sprouting, I sprouted double what I needed.
-I used half last night and cooked the other half today, using a few cups of those in the sloppy joes (in the same pot) and freezing the rest for later.
+I used half in the hearty lentils and cooked the other half to add to more meals, using a few cups of those in the sloppy joes (in the same pot) and freezing the rest for later.
 It felt like a relief to NOT serve two pounds of meat at dinner and still feed everyone!

 Maybe it’s the “Diet is Right” game show?